genzellab/CBD/Acute/README.md

 The data was rearranged by Victor and can be found in the Sri Lanka computer:F:/OSF/swr_analysys

  Folders:
 - _brain_regions_ : Not bandpassed.
 Just downsampled to 600 Hz.
 The downsampled data was added to this folder and renamed with the Rat ID number to allow use of for-loops.
+Important: These channels contain artifacts which are removed later in the pipeline.
+So they are not "clean".
 - sleepstates
 - detections